Finding Holiday Rentals in Sydney

 Where is Surry Hills: Surry Hills is 3kms from the CBD and lies to the east of Central Station.
 Oxford St and Darlinghurst border it in the North and Redfern in the south.

 Public Transport: The nearest train station is Central in the south and Museum in the north.
 Buses run along Elizabeth and Crown Street.

 A Sample Of Holiday Rentals in Surry Hills

 - Modern One bedroom apartment in a central location surrounded by great food.

 - Two-bedroom apartment in a converted church that sleeps up to six guests

-- Three bedroom house with a swimming pool that can sleep 8 in walking distance to transport and my favourite pastries!
+- Two bedroom house with a swimming pool that can sleep 8 in walking distance to transport and my favourite pastries!

 We have also written about hotels in Surry Hills here.

 Darlinghurst and Potts Point are always fond of a party, but things are particularly vivacious during Mardi Gras.
 The epicentre of Sydney’s LGBTQ+ community, Darlinghurst, in particular, comes alive with a fantastic festival and multi-day party.
 Even if you’re not in town for the spectacle of Mardi Gras, Potts Point and Darlinghurst is an excellent option if you’re looking to wine and dine in Sydney.